hypermodeinc/modus/README.md

    <a href="https://discord.com/invite/MAZgkhP6C6">Discord</a>
 <p>

-**Modus is an open-source, serverless framework for building agentic flows powered by WebAssembly.** It simplifies integrating AI models, data, and business logic with sandboxed execution.
+**Modus is an open-source, serverless framework for building agentic flows powered by WebAssembly.**
+It simplifies integrating AI models, data, and business logic with sandboxed execution.
 And, it's really fast.

-We built Modus to put code back at the heart of development.

 You write a function.